asmfreak/bsb_io/README.md

 4. Run `make` if you want to build whole distribution or `make package/bsb_io/install` to build only bsb_io
 5. Locate .ipk in `bin/ar71xx/packages/base/`

-**N.B.** This module is built can with Cython 0.11 (Used by current OpenWrt BarrierBreaker Buildroot).
+**N.B.** This module can be built with Cython 0.11 (Used by current OpenWrt BarrierBreaker Buildroot).
 If version of Cython in your Buildroot is higher, you would probably need to change `setup.py`.

 ##TODO
 * Implement simple, yet configurable soft PWM.